-In the United States, the first civil legal assistance program for poor people began in New York City in 1876.
+In the United States, the first civil legal assistance program for low-income people was founded in New York City in 1876.
 That program would eventually become the Legal Aid Society of New York.
-In 1965 the federal government started a legal services program and made funds available through the Office of Economic Opportunity (OEO).
-With this program, the OEO wanted to encourage lawyers to find solutions for the causes and effects of poverty.
-The OEO provided funding for local providers that offered full-service representation.
-The goal was to ensure access to the legal system.
-The assumption was that each program would be a self-sufficient legal services provider and handle the full range of advocacy for its clients.
+In 1965 the federal government started a legal services program to encourage lawyers to find solutions for the causes and effects of poverty funded by the Office of Economic Opportunity (OEO).
+The OEO provided funding for local providers that offered full-service representation with a goal of ensuring equal access to the legal system.
+Each program was designed to be self-sufficient and to handle the full range of advocacy for its clients.
 The OEO also developed an infrastructure that provided training, support, and leadership to the local programs.

-Congress created the Legal Services Corporation Act in 1974, and in 1975 LSC took over the OEO programs adopting essentially the same delivery and support system developed by OEO.
-The LSC Act said the purpose of LSC was “to continue the vital legal services program,” but it also changed the goals of the program.
+Congress created the Legal Services Corporation Act in 1974, and in 1975 LSC took over the OEO programs adopting essentially the same delivery and support system developed by the OEO.
+The LSC Act said its was “to continue the vital legal services program,” but it also changed the goals of the program.
 Congress commanded LSC to achieve two major things:

 - Ensure equal access to justice, and

 - Provide quality legal assistance to individuals who could not afford legal counsel otherwise.